Xerox Holdings Corporation (XRX) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-14, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Xerox Holdings Corporation ("Xerox" or the "Company") (NASDAQ: XRX) have opportunity to lead the securities fraud class action lawsuit.
+16, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Xerox Holdings Corporation ("Xerox" or the "Company") (NASDAQ: XRX).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN XEROX HOLDINGS CORPORATION (XRX), CLICK HERE BEFORE JANUARY 21, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR XEROX INVESTMENTS, CLICK HERE BEFORE JANUARY 21, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?